 Inland Hospital – Some volunteers at Inland work in areas with direct contact with patients and families; others are involved in “behind the scenes” activities that enhance the care provided by the hospital and its medical practices.
 Here are a few areas where volunteers can serve at Inland Hospital: information desk; gift shop; business office; day surgery; pet therapy; medical records; materials management; housekeeping; central billing office; food and nutrition; and community relations.

 Kennebec Valley Community Action Program (KVCAP) – Do you want to make a difference in someone’s life?
-KVCAP offers a variety of volunteering opportunities throughout the year.
+KVCAP offers a variety of volunteering opportunities throughout the year, including transportation service.
+Volunteer drivers set their own hours, while using their own vehicle and earning extra income, to provide transportation to low income, elderly and disadvantaged residents throughout Kennebec and Somerset counties.
+Drivers are paid for miles from the time they leave home to the time they return home.

 Literacy Volunteers of Waterville – The mission of Literacy Volunteers of the Waterville area is to provide free, confidential, one-on-one tutoring to adult learners who seek to improve their literacy skills.
 Trained tutors develop lessons with each student to meet that person’s unique needs and goals for increased proficiency in the speaking, listening, reading and writing of English.
 Expanding their mission, they also work with adults to teach them to read with and to their young children (ages birth-10).